wwwillgunnn/java-notes/README.md

 Useful resources
 jomaClass:

-// Heap (another type of tree) // - actually use this !
-Parent nodes have greater than or equal to priority as their child nodes
-- sometimes called priority que (the root is always the highest priority element (min or max heap)
-- rest of the heap is unsorted
-- at most doing O(N Long N) comparisons
-- look at the wiki on how to build a heap
-- can be represented as an array

 // Stack trees //
 depth first search --> uses a stack stack is a list based data structure where you can only add or pop from the end Last In First Out